Read our guide for detailed information about 3 most popular methods of microblading removal – how they’re done, if they work, and how much they cost.

 Let’s take a look at the most effective microblading removal options.

-There are 3 relatively effective options for straight-up removal of microblading pigments: laser removal, saline removal, and topical chemical solution removal.
+There are 3 relatively effective options for straight-up removal of microblading pigments: laser removal, saline removal, and glycolic acid removal.

 If fading is too much hassle for you or it simply didn’t give the expected results, you might want to look into microblading removal.
-However, it is very important to note that 2 out of these 3 treatments are quite invasive, relatively painful, and include a long healing process.
+However, it is very important to note that these treatments are quite invasive, relatively painful, and include a 6-week healing process.

 Want to find out more about microblading?
 Follow the links: